bmwcarit/joynr/wiki/JavaScriptTutorial.md

 You need to have Maven installed.

-For both, consumer and provider, the backend (MQTT broker, JEE based Discovery and AccessControl) and a local standalone cluster-controller need to be started first.
+For both, consumer and provider, the backend (MQTT broker, Global Discovery Service) and a local standalone cluster-controller need to be started first.

 ### Starting the Backend